hwelsters/chicken-crossing/README.md

 ![image](https://user-images.githubusercontent.com/84760072/187482587-ab5f1a3c-266c-480c-ab81-4ee6cae9270d.png)
+## 📖 About
-Chicken crossing is a 🧦[sokoban](https://en.wikipedia.org/wiki/Sokoban)🧦 game created in Unity and C# about solving strange and mysterious dungeons to reunite a chicken with her chicks.
+Chicken crossing is a 🧦 [sokoban](https://en.wikipedia.org/wiki/Sokoban) 🧦 game created in Unity and C# about solving strange and mysterious dungeons to reunite a chicken with her chicks.

 In the game, you push around blocks with unique properties to solve puzzles.
 Also, you're a 🐔 chicken